friends bought a farm

 my pillar will be modest yet garner attention with sweet neon. the gift shop will be clean and the ice cream, handmade. road trip pilgrims will leave donations in honor of the living prophets they’ve met at the various hostels they’ve stayed. like dr. pepper and rold gold pretzels to the vending machine prophet who let me know everything’s cool

-listening to bryan ferry’s the chosen one (1985)
+listening to bryan ferry’s boys and girls (1985)

 the [road] journey returns – part three/b

 cleveland- (pictures of pictures)